FAQs Answered: Insurance Claims

 We sent our claim but insurance paid on a different code – now what?

-This happens quite often when insurance “re-maps” charted codes like a bitewing and pano, and pays them as an FMX.
+This happens quite often when insurance “re-maps” charted codes like a bitewing and Pano, and pays them as an FMX.
 Read this post for the best way to handle this situation.

 Insurance paid on some of the procedures but not all (and we’re still expecting payment on the rest).
 What’s the best way to handle this?

-Open the claim, and select the procedure the insurance sent the extra payment for, then click the Supplemental button.
+Open the claim, select the procedure the insurance sent the extra payment for, then click the Supplemental button.
 Enter the payment amount, and finalize as usual.

 TECH TIP: Pay attention to the total paid by procedure.
 You may need to adjust the write-off amount so you don’t end up with an insurance overpayment.
 You may also need to edit your fee schedule if reimbursement amounts have changed.